alphagov/paas-team-manual/source/team/working_practices.html.md

 ### Reviewing

-- Required: technical writer, developer, technical writer 2i
-- Optional: product representative, tech lead

-Three reviews should happen at the same time:
+Three reviews should happen:

-- The developer reviews the content in both GitHub and in the tech doc preview, checking if it addresses the issues in the story.
+- Review the content in both GitHub and in the tech doc preview, checking if it addresses the issues in the story.
-- The tech writer conducting the 2i review checks the style and content.
+- Conduct the 2i review checks the style and content.
-- The product rep or tech lead reviews content if required; the product rep will look at the temporary Cloud Foundry version of the tech docs.
+- Review content if required; using the temporary Cloud Foundry version of the tech docs.

 Implement any changes as required, and then get sign-off from reviewers.
 The reviewers then merge the changes once they have been signed off.

 ### Approving

-- Required: tech writer, approver

 The approver checks if the change deployed correctly, and whether it addresses the story.
 If it does so, they approve the story.